shivannis/xandr-docs-public/xandr-docs/articles/bidders/december-21--2015---utf-8-encoding-of-reporting-data.md

 ---
-title: Bidders - December 21, 2015 - UTF-8 Encoding of Reporting Data
+title: December 21, 2015 - UTF-8 Encoding of Reporting Data
 description: The article delves into the UTF-8 encoding of reporting data on December 21, 2015. ms.date: 10/28/2023
 ---

-# Bidders - December 21, 2015 - UTF-8 Encoding of reporting data
+# December 21, 2015 - UTF-8 Encoding of reporting data

-Starting on January 15th, 2016, we will now be including all UTF-8 characters for all data returned via reporting (including Log-Level
-Data, if applicable).
+Starting on January 15th, 2016, we will now be including all UTF-8 characters for all data returned via reporting (including Log-Level Data, if applicable).
 Historically, we were either stripping or replacing some select special characters from string fields, and now we will be returning all UTF-8 characters.

 What this change means for you is that: